HeySkidee/practice/fuck it.md

 ## 2022: Get a job and shift to bangalore

+listen man. you can do it. just stay focused.

+---

 fuck energy, mood, vibes.
 I have to do this no matter what.
 I have to do these things.

 ---